deej-maker25/Cricket-Manager-/README.md

 # Cricket Chairman

-A Vercel-ready Next.js cricket club chairman simulation.
+A Vercel-ready Next.js cricket club chairman simulation..

 You start as a tiny village cricket club and try to climb into the County Championship.
 If you win Division One, England Selector / Ashes mode unlocks.